cedlemo/Tortosa/README.md

 *tmux in a tortosa tab.
 In the top tmux pans, 2 colors schemes scripts displaying terminal color.
 In the bottom, Tortosa configuration and css file are opened.
 Just need to save after modifications in the files and use reload functions in the main menu in order to see the modifications applied*

+##Versions:
+Tortosa has a first released version 1.0 which compiles only with the version of the vte3 library prior to 0.34.
+This version can be built with all the vte library (version >= 2.9) but some functionnalities have been removed:

++    setting vte opacity / transparency
++    setting background image
++    setting background tint color
++    setting background saturation

 ##Dependencies:
-**Note: after the release of vte-3.4, a lot of vte functions that Tortosa uses are deprecated and will not be replaced.**
+**Note: after the release of vte-3.4, some vte functions that Tortosa uses are deprecated and will not be replaced.**

 +    Gtk+ v >= 3.0

-+    vte3 v >= 2.9 < 3.4
++    vte3 v >= 2.9

 +    autotools